eagronin/weather-clustering-spark-prepare/README.md

 before - after
 ```

-The code above indicate that 46 rows in the `workingDF` dataframe had missing values in at least one feature, before these rows were dropped.
+The code above indicates that 46 rows in the `workingDF` data frame had missing values in at least one feature, before these rows were dropped.

 Next, we combine the remaining features into a single vector column.
 Let's create an array of the columns we want to combine, and use VectorAssembler to create the vector column: